jre247/react-cms-3-real/README.md

 		export PATH=/Library/PostgreSQL/9.3/bin:$PATH
 4) open application postgresql and run the following command to connect to wedding database:
 	"\connect wedding"

-Run the following script in psql to create the database and necessary tables:
+5) Run the following script in psql to create the database and necessary tables:

 CREATE USER Jason WITH PASSWORD 'jj1108jj';
 CREATE DATABASE Wedding;
 GRANT ALL PRIVILEGES ON DATABASE Wedding to Jason;

+6) run the following psql script below to create tables and some data

 drop table content;
 drop table page;